Fox6935/patreon-text-to-epub-bot/README.md

 - `ERROR`: Critical failures (e.g., unable to create EPUB).

 ## Notes
-- **Browser Management**: The bot uses a single Firefox instance that closes after 5 minutes of inactivity to conserve resources.
+- **Browser Management**: Uses a single Chrome instance that closes after 5 minutes of inactivity to conserve resources.
+Runs EPUB creation in a separate thread.
-- **Chapter Limit**: The bot is capped at 20 chapters per fetch to fit within Discord's dropdown menu limits.
+- **Chapter Limit**: Capped at 20 chapters per fetch to fit Discord's dropdown menu limits.
+- **Stealth**: `undetected_chromedriver` bypasses many bot detection methods; avoid headless mode if Patreon blocks it.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request with your changes.